mrdoob/three.js/threejs/lessons/threejs-custom-geometry.md

 provides us with `BoxGeometry` and `BoxBufferGeometry` a cube is easy to understand so let's start there.

-There are 2 ways to make custom geometry in THREE.js one is with the `Geometry` class, the other is `BufferGeometry`.
+There are 2 ways to make custom geometry in THREE.js.
+One is with the `Geometry` class, the other is `BufferGeometry`.
 Each has their advantages. `Geometry` is arguably easier to use but slower and uses more memory.
 For few 1000s triangles